wo1fbit/wo1fbit.github.io/_posts/2022-08-09-Privesc-Notes.md

 # Capabilities
 Linux capabilities are special attributes in the Linux kernel that grant processes and binary executables specific privileges that are normally reserved for processes whose effective user ID is 0.

-1. getcap - get capabilities
+1. getcap - get capabilities e.g getcap -r / 2>/dev/null
-2. setcap - set capabilities
+2. setcap - set capabilities e.g setcap "Capabilites to set" /path/to/file

 To see all linux capabilities use **man 7 capabilities**